turbot/steampipe-mod-gcp-insights/dashboards/compute/docs/compute_subnetwork_detail.md

 This dashboard answers the following questions for each subnetwork:

 - How is the subnetwork configured?
-- How are the peering connections configured?
+- What are the corresponding network details?
+- What relationships does the subnetwork have with other resources?